Academic Credentials

 • Spanish

-Dr. Davies is a licensed professional mechanical engineer who specializes in failure analysis and design assessments for thermal and fluid processes and equipment.
-He has expertise in pipelines for liquid and gas, heat exchangers, HVAC systems, upstream oil and gas, and two-phase flow.
+Dr. Davies is a licensed mechanical engineer providing expert consulting in fluid and thermal systems.
+He has expertise with liquid and gas pipelines, heat exchangers, HVAC systems, oil and gas equipment, consumer products, and power generation systems.

-Prior to graduate school, Dr. Davies was a General Field Engineer for Schlumberger Wireline.
-In this role, he led crews in acquiring petrophysical well and geotechnical reservoir data on both land and offshore rigs.
-He designed and led data-acquisition operations using seismic, pressure-testing, coring, and other well-testing equipment.
+Prior to joining Exponent, Dr. Davies conducted research at the University of Illinois's Air Conditioning and Refrigeration Center (ACRC).
+He designed and built experimental facilities for power plant condensers and two-phase flow that characterized heat transfer, pressure drop and two-phase void fraction.
+Early in his career, he was a Field Engineer for Schlumberger Wireline, where he led crews on both land and offshore rigs to acquire subsurface data in conventional and unconventional resources.
+He designed and led data-acquisition operations using seismic, downhole acoustic, pressure-testing, coring, and other well-testing equipment.
 He was certified and led operations with radiation and explosives for international clients.